Manoj-144/Apple-VS-Foxconn-Stock-Analysis/README.md

 This project underscores the significant impact Apple product releases have on both Apple and Foxconn’s stock performance.
 By analyzing stock data around specific product launches, we can better understand how closely intertwined the two companies are, particularly in terms of market reactions.
 The interactive Tableau dashboard provides an engaging way to explore these insights and offers a detailed look at price and volume changes for both companies.

----

-Let me know if you'd like any additional tweaks!